 Examples are everywhere!

 Start with propaganda they know

-Just by asking them to match the company and jingle or slogan will help them start noticing language and influences around them.
+Start by asking students to match the company and jingle or slogan will help them start noticing language and influences around them.

-Here are some you might want to use:
+Here are some good examples of propaganda you may want to use:

 - “I’m lovin’ it” (McDonalds)